Attack on Fatima's house: Modern views

 Madelung is uncertain about the use of force.
 Still, he notes that there is evidence (in Sunni sources) that Fatima's house was searched.
 According to Madelung, Ali later repeatedly said that he would have resisted (Abu Bakr) had there been forty men with him.
 Alternatively, Buehler suggests that the allegations of violence should be treated with caution as they reflect the political agendas of the time.
 In contrast, Veccia Vaglieri is of the view that the Shia allegations are based on facts, even if they have been exaggerated.
 Abbas writes that some well-regarded Sunni sources mention Umar's raid and Fatima's injuries.

 Censorship

-Khetia believes that there are known instances where sensitive information about the incident has been censored by Sunni authors, such as the prominent jurist Abu Ubayd al-Salam, who was possibly concerned with the righteous representation of Muhammad's companions.
+Khetia believes that there are known instances where sensitive information about the incident has been censored by Sunni authors, such as the prominent jurist Abu Ubayd al-Qasim ibn Salam, who was possibly concerned with the righteous representation of Muhammad's companions.
 Similar allegations have emerged against al-Tabari and al-Mas'udi, though the latter has also been accused of Shia tendencies.
 Along these lines, Lucas and Soufi both note the Sunni tendency to minimize and neutralize the conflicts among companions after Muhammad, particularly about the Saqifa affair, while these conflicts might have been amplified in Shia records.